Self-cultivation: Buddhism and the non-self

-After the introduction of Buddhism to China "spiritual self-cultivation" (精神修养) became one of the terms used to translate the Buddhist concept of bhāvana.
+After the introduction of Buddhism to China, "spiritual self-cultivation" (精神修养) became one of the terms used to translate the Buddhist concept of bhāvana.
 The ultimate life goal in Buddhism is nirvana.
-Individuals are encouraged to practice self-cultivation by detaching themselves from their desires and ego, and attain a mindful awareness of the non-self.
+People are encouraged to practice self-cultivation by detaching themselves from their desires and egos, and by attaining a mindful awareness of the non-self.

 Chán and Zen Buddhist scholars emphasise that the key in self-cultivation is a "beginner's mind" which can allow the uncovering of the "luminous mind" and the realisation of innate Buddha-nature through the experience of sudden enlightenment.

 In Japan, the Buddhist practice is equated with the notion of shūyō (修養 しゅうよう) or personal cultivation.

-Influences of self-cultivation on Chinese Philosophy
+Influences of self-cultivation on Chinese philosophy

 Confucian self-cultivation as a psychological process

-Self-cultivation (修养 xiū yǎng) in the Confucian tradition refers to the action and effort of keeping the balance between inner and outer selves, and between self and others.
-Self-cultivation in Chinese is an abbreviation of "xiū-xīn yǎng-xìng" (修心养性), which literally translates to "rectifying one’s mind and nurturing one’s character (with a particular art or philosophy)".
+Self-cultivation (修养 xiū yǎng) in the Confucian tradition refers to keeping the balance between inner and outer selves, and between self and others.
+Self-cultivation in Chinese is an abbreviation of "xiū-xīn yǎng-xìng" (修心养性), which literally translates to "rectifying one’s mind and nurturing one’s character (in particular through art, music and philosophy)".

 Confucianism embodies metaphysics of self.
 It develops a complex model of self-cultivation.
-The cohering key concept is 'intellectual intuition', which is explained as a direct cognition of knowledge, or an insight of reality, with no inference or logical reasoning.
-Confucianism combines both the outer and inner self in terms of spiritual cultivation, which is world redemption and vindication, as well as self-cultivation.
+The cohering key concept is 'intellectual intuition', which is explained as a direct insight and cognition of present knowledge of reality, with no inference of bias toward discernment or logical reasoning.
+Confucianism has a large emphasis as its foundation the incorporation, application and implementation of filial piety.

-Self-cultivation is a traditional Chinese philosophical concept that forms a fundamental level of understanding of Confucianism.
-This philosophy aims to achieve a harmonious society and it is dependent on personal moral cultivation.
-The process entails the pursuit of moral perfection and knowledge.
+Self-cultivation aims to achieve a harmonious society that is dependent on personal noble cultivation.
+The process entails the pursuit of moral perfection through knowledge and application.